mernst/daikon-gradle-plugin/README.md

 }
 ```

-Also, you should specific both the Daikon output directory and the test driver package.
+Also, you should specify both the Daikon output directory and the test driver package.

-You can find an example of this configuration below:
+You can find an example of a complete configuration below:

 ```groovy
 plugins {